portworx/px-docs/run-with-kube.md

       portworx/px-kube --kube-master -c MY_CLUSTER_ID -z
 ```

 Note the option `--kube-master`.
 This instructs the px-kube container to start as a master node.
 Chose a cluster ID for the `-c` option.
 The first time this container is started, it will create a **new** cluster with the given cluster ID.
 The `-z` option tells Portworx to not allocate any storage on the master node.
-This is optional however, you can also request the master node to participate as a storage node by using the `-s /dev/sdb` option.
+This is optional however; you can also request the master node to participate as a storage node by using the `-s /dev/sdb` option.

 ## Deploy Kube Agent
 Run the following command on each server that you want to be a Kubernetes minion node: